farstreet/HA_ecobloom_ecogarden/README.md

     - Fish already fed check (input_boolean.aquarium_fish_fed)

     Helpers are created in the HA back-office (Configuration > Automations & Scenes > Helpers)

+  - Lovelace Back-Office:
+    -
+    - Button Card to feed the fish manually from the Back-office

 ----
 ## Disclaimer